wisayy/AI_Photo_Generation_Telegram_Bot/README.md

 ## Overview

 *This project is a Telegram bot designed to process images using artificial intelligence.
-Built with Python, aiogram, and PostgreSQL, this bot allows users to submit photos which are then processed using advanced AI techniques.
+Built with Python, aiogram, and PostgreSQL, this bot allows users to submit photos which are then processed using AI techniques.
 Users can manage their usage through a credit system, which supports purchases via Stripe.*

 ## Features
 **Image Processing**: Users can send photos to the bot, which uses AI to analyze and process the images.